Frequency theorem and inertial manifolds for neutral delay equations: Applications to delay equations of neutral type in

-Let us consider \eqref{EQ: MonotoneIneq1New} with $v(\cdot)=w(\cdot)$ and $\xi(\cdot)$, where $w(\cdot)$ and $\xi(\cdot)$ correspond to $\phi_{i} \in \mathbb{E}$, $x_{i}(\cdot)$ and $v_{i}(\cdot)$, where $i=1,2$, from Lemma \ref{LEM: DelayVarOfConstants}.
-Note that in the case of \textbf{(MSC)} or \textbf{(SC)} with $\phi_{2} = 0$ we have $F(v(t),\xi(t)) \geq 0$ for all $t \geq 0$.
-From this we have \eqref{EQ: QuadraticInequality} satisfied. \end{proof} \begin{remark} Under the hypotheses of Theorem \ref{TH: QuadraticLyapunovFuncDelay} in the case of \textbf{(MSC)} we have a family of $j$-dimensional invariant sets in $\mathbb{E}$, which forms an inertial manifold for the cocycle $\psi$ (see \cite{Anikushin2020Geom}).
-These manifolds are Lipschitz and attract exponentially fast (with the exponent $\nu$ from Theorem \ref{TH: QuadraticLyapunovFuncDelay}) all trajectories by trajectories lying on the manifold (the so-called exponential tracking property).
-In the case of autonomous equations these manifolds are $C^{1}$-differentiable and normally hyperbolic provided that $F \in C^{1}$ (see \cite{Anikushin2020Semigroups}).
-If $F$ is almost periodic in $t$ then there is a standard compactification procedure for \eqref{EQ: NonlinearDelayEqs}, which leads to a cocycle over a minimal almost periodic flow $(\mathcal{Q},\vartheta)$.
-In this case, the fibres of the inertial manifold depend continuously on $q \in \mathcal{Q}$ (see \cite{Anikushin2020Geom}). \end{remark}
+In our work \cite{Anikushin2020Geom}, besides \eqref{EQ: QuadraticInequality} and the uniform Lipschitz property \eqref{EQ: NDEUniformLipschitzH}, for the existence of inertial manifolds it is important to estimate the exponent of decay for the Kuratowski measure of noncompactness.
+For this we use the exponent $a_{D}$ from \eqref{EQ: SqueezingDExponent}.
+It can be shown analogously to \eqref{EQ: DecompositionGFrictionCompactLinearNeutralDelay} that the difference of $\psi^{t}(q,\cdot) - G_{0}(t)\Pi_{2}$ is a finite-rank operator with the range contained in $\mathbb{R}^{n} \times \{0\}$ and it takes bounded subsets in $\mathbb{H}$ to uniformly in ($q \in \mathcal{Q}$) bounded subsets.
+In particular, since $a_{D}$ determines the growth bound of $G_{0}(t)\Pi_{2}$, this implies that for every $\varepsilon > 0$ there exists $M_{\varepsilon}>0$ such that the Kuratowski measure $\alpha_{K}$ in $\mathbb{H}$ admits the exponential estimate

-Below we will discuss various forms of the frequency-domain condition from \eqref{EQ: Frequency-domainDelay} and also in Subsection \ref{SUBSEC: DelayExpStab} we will consider the special case $j=0$ to obtain stability criteria.
+for any bounded subset $\mathcal{B} \subset \mathbb{H}$.
+In the case $a_{D} < 0$ from \eqref{EQ: AlphaMeasureSqueezingNeutral} we have the exponential decay for a sufficiently small $\varepsilon>0$.
+Clearly, the decay exponent $-(a_{D}+\varepsilon)$ can always be chosen greater that $\nu_{0}$ from Theorem \ref{TH: QuadraticLyapunovFuncDelay}.
+This is the condition we require in \cite{Anikushin2020Geom} to construct inertial manifolds. \begin{remark} Under the hypotheses of Theorem \ref{TH: QuadraticLyapunovFuncDelay} with $\nu_{0} > 0$ we have\footnote{If there exists at least one bounded complete trajectory.} a family of $j$-dimensional submanifolds in $\mathbb{H}$, which forms an inertial manifold for the cocycle $\psi$ (see \cite{Anikushin2020Geom}).
+These manifolds are Lipschitz and attract exponentially fast (with the exponent $\nu_{0}$) all trajectories of $\psi$ by trajectories lying on the manifold (this is the so-called exponential tracking property).
+Moreover, they are also $C^{1}$-differentiable and uniformly normally hyperbolic\footnote{For this it is required to satisfy \eqref{EQ: Frequency-domainDelay} for two distinct values of $\nu_{0}$ separating the same $j$ roots.
+Clearly, if \eqref{EQ: Frequency-domainDelay} is satisfied for some $\nu_{0}$, it is also satisfied for all sufficiently close to $\nu_{0}$ values due to the first resolvent identity combined with \eqref{EQ: DelayNeutralResolventEstimateEfromH} and \eqref{EQ: DelayNeutralResolventBoundedness}.} provided that $F(t,y)$ is $C^{1}$-differentiable in $y$ (see \cite{Anikushin2020Geom,Anikushin2020Semigroups}). \end{remark} \begin{remark} In \cite{Anikushin2020Semigroups} it is shown that in the case $D_{0} \equiv 0$ we have $\psi^{\tau}(q,\mathbb{H}) \subset \mathbb{E}$ and for all $T \geq \tau$ there exists a constant $L_{T} > 0$ such that the smoothing estimate